Bulova Accutron Repair & Restoration Services

 Accutron Mail In Restoration Form

-After 30 years of "Professional" Accutron Repair Experience,
+After 30 years of "Professional" Accutron Experience,

 and with the help of our great customer base of 30,000+, we've learned a few things about vintage Accutron watches.
 We were also fortunate to be trained by Henry Frystak, Bulova's Top Accutron Expert of that time.
-We've received approximately 1,000 vintage Accutrons for repair & restoration, 214, 218, 2180, 2181, 2182, 2185, and 224 series (AccuQuartz), model varieties EVERY YEAR, since 1993.
+We've received approximately 1,000 vintage Accutrons for restoration, 214, 218, 2180, 2181, 2182, 2185, and 224 series (AccuQuartz), model varieties EVERY YEAR, since 1993.
 It's great to know that so many of these fantastic timepieces are still out there being enjoyed.

 Old Father Time also has the most extensive library of Bulova Watch Company's technical documentation for Accutron Tuning Fork watches in the world.